nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 We’ve seen that masked language models like RoBERTa, originally designed for fill-in-the-blank tasks, can be repurposed into fully generative engines by interpreting variable-rate masking as a discrete diffusion process.
 By gradually corrupting text with `<MASK>` tokens and training the model to iteratively denoise at increasing mask intensities, we effectively turn the standard MLM objective into a step-by-step generation procedure.

 Even without architectural changes, a fine-tuned RoBERTa can generate coherent looking text after slightly modifying the training objective, validating the idea that BERT-style models are essentially just text diffusion models trained on one masking rate.

+### Footnotes
+[^1]: After I wrote the article, I stumbled upon the paper [DiffusionBERT](https://arxiv.org/abs/2211.15029), which does essentially the same thing but with more rigorous testing!
+Check it out if this post interested you.
+[^2]: The addition of never remasking simplifies [D3PM](https://arxiv.org/abs/2107.03006)'s NELBO training objective and leads to an improved likelihood, according to the paper, [Simple and Effective Masked Diffusion Language Models](https://arxiv.org/abs/2406.07524)
+[^3]: Bidirectional attention disallows the naive use of KVCaching.
+Additionally, it turns the attention mechanism from a memory-bound to a compute-bound operation, reducing the effectiveness of batching requests together (the GPU is already saturated).
+This is an area that requires further study and improvements, as there are probably many more tricks to getting around this (like [KVCache approximation](https://arxiv.org/abs/2505.22618)).